-- Mobile phones are not permitted on site unless they are turned off and in the student's bag or blazer and this is at their own risk. - Mobile phones are permitted by the class teacher if a class activity requires to use them but are for learning purposes only. - If a student wishes to, contact home they can use the school office's telephone to contact home. - If a student is caught with their mobile phone this will confiscated and handed back to the student at the end of the school day. - If this issue persists, parents or carers will have to collect the phone from reception at the earliest opportunity.
+- Mobile phones are not permitted on site unless they are turned off and in the student's bag or blazer and this is at their own risk. - > Mobile phones are permitted by the class teacher if a class activity requires to use them but are for learning purposes only. - If a student wishes to, contact home they can use the school office's telephone to contact home. - If a student is caught with their mobile phone this will confiscated by the member of staff and handed back to the student at the end of the school day after the student completes a detention. - If this issue persists, parents or carers will have to collect the phone from reception at the earliest opportunity and meet with the pastoral team to review the repeated offence.